alidevhere/certificate-generator/README.md

 # 5. Load Certificate Template

 Load the template in png,jpeg,jpg or pdf format.
 PDF format is discouraged because it decreases the fixels of output certificates.
+Generally certificate templates are in .doc file but we can easily convert it to image format.You can use any tool online [like](https://www.zamzar.com/convert/doc-to-jpg/).